nomath4u/radiusnetworks.github.io/_posts/2014-12-19-campaignkit-on-android-wearables.md

         i.putExtra("notificationData", notificationData);
         sendBroadcast(i);

-This type of notification can only be dismissed. ~~However, the recent Pebble Beta claims to support Android Wear type notifications.
-As the beta continues surely we will see more information on how to generate that kind of notification on Pebble.~~ The recent Pebble Beta supports Android Wear style notifications following the same procedure as for the Android Wear device.
+This type of notification can only be dismissed.
+The recent Pebble Beta supports Android Wear style notifications following the same procedure as for the Android Wear device.
 Keep in mind when testing that Pebble does not display duplicate messages.
 So everytime you send a test notification to the Pebble make sure to change the **ContentText** in